Nexmo/station/_documentation/voice/voice-api/webhook-reference.md

 ### Record

 This webhook arrives when an NCCO with a "record" action has finished.
-When creating a record action, you can set a different `eventURL` for this event to be sent to.
+When creating a record action, you can set a different `eventUrl` for this event to be sent to.
 This can be useful if you want to use separate code to handle this event type.

 Field | Example | Description
  -- | -- | --